-The following table describes compensation for Directors for the financial year ended December 31, 2014.
+The following table describes compensation for Directors for the financial year ended December 31, 2015.

-Name Fees Earned (\$) Share- based Awards (\$) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) (3) Total Compensation (\$) J.W.
-Bud Bird, O.C. \$35,000 Nil Nil Nil Nil \$4,575 \$39,575 Reid Carter (1) Nil Nil Nil Nil Nil Nil Nil David Mann \$38,000 Nil Nil Nil Nil \$4,822 \$42,822 Saul Shulman \$38,000 Nil Nil Nil Nil Nil \$38,000 Samuel J.B.
-Pollock (2) Nil Nil Nil Nil Nil Nil Nil
+Name Fees Earned (\$) Share- based Awards (\$) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) (2) Total Compensation (\$) J.W.
+Bud Bird, O.C. \$45,000 Nil Nil Nil Nil \$3,398 \$ 48,398 Mark Bishop (1) Nil Nil Nil Nil Nil Nil Nil Phil Brown (3) \$33,750 (3) Nil Nil Nil Nil \$148 \$ 33,898 Reid Carter (1) Nil Nil Nil Nil Nil Nil Nil David Mann \$48,000 Nil Nil Nil Nil \$2,629 \$ 50,629 Saul Shulman \$48,000 Nil Nil Nil Nil \$45 \$48,045 Benjamin Vaughan (1) Nil Nil Nil Nil Nil Nil Nil

-- (1) Mr. Carter does not receive any compensation in his capacity as Director.
-For Mr. Carter's compensation as President and Chief Executive Officer of the Corporation, see page 11 of this Circular. - (2) Mr. Pollock, Chairman of the Board, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield. - (3) Travel expenses
+- (1) Messrs.
+Bishop, Carter and Vaughan do not receive any compensation in their capacities as Directors respectively.
+For Messrs.
+Bishop's and Carter's compensation as President and Chief Executive Officer of the Corporation and Former President & Chief Executive Officer, respectively, see page 11 of this Circular. - (2) Travel expenses. - (3) Mr. Brown's compensation in his capacity as Director reflects his earnings effective as of his election date of April 29, 2015.

 The Directors were paid such reasonable remuneration for their services as the Board determined from time to time.
-In 2014, Director compensation was equal to \$35,000 per Director for the year (no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates)).
+In 2015, Director compensation was equal to \$45,000 per Director for the year (no such compensation was paid to

+Directors who are also officers or employees of Brookfield (or any of its affiliates)).
 The Chair of each standing committee of the Board received additional compensation of \$3,000 per year.
 The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board, or any committee thereof, or in connection with their services as Directors.
 Going forward, the Board shall determine the reasonable remuneration for Director services rendered to the Corporation.